-- Financial Goals: Achieve our annual business plan; - Operational Excellence: Workplace safety; maintain and improve product quality; improve on-time delivery of products; and - Functional Excellence: Attract and develop talent; improve internal controls; successfully source, execute and integrate acquisitions.
+- Financial Goals: Achieve our annual business plan; - Operational Excellence: Improve workplace safety; maintain and improve product quality; improve on-time delivery of products; and - Functional Excellence: Attract and develop talent; improve internal controls; successfully source, execute and integrate acquisitions.

-In 2016, the Compensation Committee established that Messrs.
-Holder, Burwell and Heiter's performance was to be measured against attainment of the Company Financial Goals (Company adjusted earnings per share, free cash flow generation and net sales).
-The performance of Mr. Manzi, Senior Vice President and General Manager of the Precision Engineered Products (PEP) group, was to be measured against attainment of the PEP Group Financial Goals (PEP group adjusted earnings per share, Company free cash flow generation and PEP net sales), and the performance of Mr. Veltman, Senior Vice President and General Manager of the Autocam Precision Components (APC) group was to be measured against attainment of the APC Group Financial Goals (APC group adjusted earnings per share, Company free cash flow generation and APC net sales).
-For Mr. Holder, attainment of Company Financial Goals was weighted at 100%.
-For Messrs.
-Burwell, Manzi, Veltman and Heiter, attainment of the Company Financial Goals was weighted at 75%, and attainment of operational excellence and functional excellence goals were weighted at 25%, in the aggregate.
-In addition, for Messrs.
-Burwell, Manzi, Veltman and Heiter, an individual performance factor could be considered, at the Compensation Committee's discretion, based on achievement of individual performance goals relating to attaining operational excellence with respect to safety, environmental, supply chain improvement and operational improvements, continuous improvements to the NN Operating System, developing a diverse and inclusive organization and successfully integrating acquisitions and meeting our synergy targets.
+In 2017, the Compensation Committee established that Messrs.
+Holder, Burwell and Heiter's performance would be measured against attainment of the Company Financial Goals (Company adjusted earnings per share, free cash flow generation and net sales).
+The performance of Mr. Manzi would be measured against attainment of the Precision Engineered Products (PEP) Group Financial Goals (PEP group adjusted earnings per share, Company free cash flow generation and PEP net sales), and the performance of Mr. Veltman would be measured against attainment of the Autocam Precision Components (APC) Group Financial Goals (APC group adjusted earnings per share, Company free cash flow generation and APC net sales).
+For all of our named executive officers, attainment of their respective Financial Goals was weighted at 75%, and attainment of operational and functional goals were weighted at 25%, in the aggregate.
+The operational and functional goals related to attaining excellence with respect to safety, product quality and delivery improvements, improvements to the NN Operating System, deployment of a manufacturing enterprise software platform within the PEP Group, successfully integrating acquisitions exceeding new sales targets and successful execution of the Company's acquisition and divestiture strategy.

-We provide our executive officers with targeted executive incentive compensation of 46% to 80% of base salary, as shown in the table below.
-In 2016, the Compensation Committee established the following targeted award levels for our executive officers.
+We provide our executive officers with targeted executive incentive compensation of 50% to 100% of base salary, as shown in the table below.
+In 2017, the Compensation Committee established the following targeted award levels for our named executive officers.

-Target Award Opportunity as a % of
+Name Opportunity as a % of Base Salary

-Name Base Salary

-Name Mr. Holder 80%
+Name Mr. Holder 100%

-Mr. Burwell 46%
+Mr. Burwell 50%

 Mr. Manzi 50%

 Mr. Veltman 50%

 Mr. Heiter 50%

-With respect to the approach used by the Compensation Committee to establish the threshold, target and maximum performance goals, the Committee considered multiple factors that included, but were not limited to, historical performance, budget performance for fiscal 2016 and targeted levels of performance improvement over multiple years.
+With respect to the approach used by the Compensation Committee to establish the threshold, target and maximum performance goals, the Committee considered multiple factors that included, but were not limited to, historical performance, budget performance for fiscal 2017 and targeted levels of performance improvement over multiple years.
 Performance metrics are established at a level that focuses on key business success factors that drive performance and challenge management to achieve higher operational performance.
 Target performance is considered difficult, yet attainable, to achieve at the time when the goals are set.

-For 2016, the specific Company and business group financial goals, weighting of the goals and actual achievement by the Company, the APC group and the PEP group in relation to the performance levels previously set by the Compensation Committee is reflected in the following tables:
+For 2017, the specific Company and business group financial goals, weighting of the goals and actual achievement by the Company, the APC group and the PEP group in relation to the performance levels previously set by the Compensation Committee is reflected in the following tables: